medusajs/medusa/docs/content/add-plugins/mailchimp.md

 :::note

 This plugin is only used to allow your customers to subscribe but does not actually do any email sending.
-If you want to send emails to customers based on specific events, for example, when an order is placed, you should check out our [SendGrid plugin](./sendgrid.mdx) instead.
+If you want to send emails to customers based on specific events, for example, when an order is placed, you should check out the [SendGrid plugin](./sendgrid.mdx) instead.

 :::

 ## Prerequisites

 Before going further with this guide make sure you have a Medusa server set up.
-You can follow our [Quickstart guide](https://docs.medusajs.com/quickstart/quick-start).
+You can follow the [Quickstart guide](https://docs.medusajs.com/quickstart/quick-start).

 You also need a Mailchimp account, so please [create one](https://mailchimp.com/signup) before you start.

 ## Obtain Mailchimp Keys

-To integrate the plugin into Medusa you need 2 keys: The API Key and the Newsletter list or Audience ID.
+To integrate the plugin into Medusa you need two keys: The API Key and the Newsletter list or Audience ID.
 The API Key acts as a credential for your account, whereas the Newsletter list ID determines which audience should the subscribed customers be added to.

 You can follow [this guide](https://mailchimp.com/help/about-api-keys/#Find_or_generate_your_API_key) from Mailchimp’s documentation to obtain an API Key.